 Yes, there have been stories in the last decade where scrupulous individuals have unethically made vast sums of money in this sector but we do not wish to engage with such types of investors, nor do we encourage it.

-We’d like to think that by offering such a product, we can alleviate the burden for the government and at the same time, offer good quality and presentable homes to individuals that need basic provisions.
+We’d like to think that by offering such a product, we can alleviate the burden for the local councils and at the same time, offer good quality and presentable homes to individuals that need basic provisions.

 In return, we’re happy to secure good, long term rents secured on a long term contract.

-It has to be said, the sourcing of these types of asylum seeker investments requires a methodical understanding of all stakeholders needs and requirements.
-We must contend with the demands of our investor clients, the stipulations in place by the government agencies and just as important, the long term needs of the prospective tenant.
+It has to be said, the sourcing of these types of social investments requires a methodical understanding of all stakeholders needs and requirements.
+We must contend with the demands of our investor clients, the stipulations in place by the local councils and police and just as important, the long term needs of the prospective tenant.

 This last point also has an overarching imprint on the longevity of the tenant and thus the ‘hands-off’ model for the investor client.
 For example, we need to be able to secure the property in an area in which the tenant will feel comfortable settling in and making it their home for the foreseeable future.

-Whilst the contract is long term and up to 10 years inclusive, there is a break clause in place should the government find that the tenants cannot settle due to the difficulties and social wellbeing of the asylum seeker tenant.
+Whilst the contract is long term and up to 7 years inclusive, there is a break clause in place should the tenant be unable to settle due or for any other valid reason.

 What this means in effect that we should be careful to ensure that the areas where the properties are to be secured are safe and open to individuals and families of different ethnic persuasions.
 The last thing we need is a disturbance or incident which requires police involvement.

-Will an asylum property investment require hands on management?
+Will an social housing investment require hands on management?